- Services & Solutions

-Associate Director, Center for Education Policy
+Associate Director, SRI Education

-Katrina Woodworth, Ed.D, has a long record of research on K–12 school improvement efforts and more than 10 years of experience leading large mixed-methods research studies.
+Katrina Woodworth, Ed.D., has a long record of research on K–12 school improvement efforts and more than 10 years of experience leading large mixed-methods research studies.

 Woodworth specializes in evaluating efforts to ensure teaching quality and improve educational outcomes for underserved students.
 Ongoing studies related to teaching quality focus on the transition to the Common Core standards.
 She is currently co-leading two evaluations of Investing in Innovation (i3) programs designed to support secondary teachers with Common Core-aligned writing instruction: The National Writing Project’s College-Ready Writers Program (involving 44 high-poverty rural school districts) and the University of California, Irvine, Writing Project’s Pathway to Academic Success program (serving seven school districts in Southern California that serve large populations of English learners).
 Both evaluations rely on a randomized controlled trial (RCT) design and assess both program implementation and impact.

 Current and recently completed studies of efforts to raise the achievement of underserved students include an evaluation of an International Baccalaureate pilot program that aims to increase low-income student participation in the IB Diploma Programme, an evaluation of an effort in the Oakland Unified School District to support personalized blended learning (by integrating face-to-face instruction with online learning), an examination of the implementation and impact of the KIPP (Knowledge Is Power Program) model in five San Francisco Bay Area schools, and an RCT on the effects of online learning as a strategy to extend learning time at Rocketship Education’s charter schools.